-The 100% Tobacco Free Schools initiative provides support to policies that prohibit tobacco use (including vapor products and alternative nicotine products) by staff, students and visitors 24 hours a day, 7 days a week, inside board-owned buildings or vehicles, on school-owned property and during school-sponsored student trips and activities.
+The 100% Tobacco Free Schools initiative provides support to policies that prohibit tobacco use (including e-cigarettes) by staff, students and visitors 24 hours a day, 7 days a week, inside board-owned buildings and vehicles, on school-owned property and during school-sponsored student trips and activities.

 In 2019, the Kentucky legislature passed HB 11, a statewide 100% Tobacco-Free School bill that gives school districts the opportunity to pass tobacco-free school policies.
 HB 11 language prohibits tobacco use by students, staff and visitors on all school property.
 Adult tobacco use is prohibited in the presence of students on school-sponsored trips.